 3. São Paulo, Brazil

-Expect OTT displays of gay support, and the largest Gay Pride Parade according to the Guinness Book Of World Records.
-In recent years, as Brazil becomes more accepting of homosexuality, the carnival-inspired Pride Parade events have attracted more than four million people a year.
-Likewise, if you like a rowdy party, prepare for some brilliant festivals and marvellous nightlife because this spot has a strong love for the gay scene.
-From exclusive gay clubs to gay malls to low-key gay hotels, there is diversity in selection, so it is the ultimate destination for queer travellers.
+Expect the largest Gay Pride Parade according to the Guinness Book Of World Records and OTT displays of support.
+In recent years, the carnival-inspired Pride Parade events have attracted more than four million people a year.
+Equally, if you like a rowdy party, prepare for some brilliant festivals and marvellous nightlife because this spot has a strong love for the gay scene.
+From exclusive gay clubs to gay malls to low-key gay hotels…it is the ultimate destination for queer travellers.

 4. Berlin, Germany

-Berlin was home to the world’s first gay neighbourhood in the twentieth century where homosexuality was tolerated and cross-dressing was approved.
-Though, the war ruined any further progression for years to come.
+Berlin is home to the world’s first gay neighbourhood in the twentieth century where homosexuality was tolerated and cross-dressing was approved.
 Nowadays, Berlin makes a fantastic city gaycation because of its open and accepting attitude, active gay community and a thriving scene of gay culture, arts and music.
 If you’re a party person, you’ll love the 72 hour music event hosted by Berghain, while CSD Berlin, takes place every July, and is a huge street festival demonstrating equal rights for the LGBTQ+ folk.

 5. San Francisco, USA

 The LGBTQ+ culture is dominant in San Francisco with the world’s largest gay community based here.
 It is estimated around 15% of the population is gay, yet, gay relations first came to light in the 1800s when an influx of male workers, and a lack of jobs, made cross-dressing possible.
-Following a turbulent history and plenty of movements, the city has become a strong gay haven, especially, the vibrant Castro neighbourhood.
-Here, you’ll find a drag queen around every corner, while soaking up a gay-friendly atmosphere and taking part in one of the hundreds of events such as Pride in June, Folsom Street Fair, just to name a few.
+Following a turbulent history, the city has become a strong gay haven, particularly, the Castro neighbourhood.
+Here, you’ll find a drag queen around every corner, while soaking up a gay-friendly atmosphere and taking part in one of the hundreds of events such as Pride in June.
 Be sure to visit famous activist Harvey Milk’s old camera store.

 6. Sydney, Australia

 Another one of the world’s greatest rainbow cities known for its epic Mardi Gras celebrations each year.
 During Mardi Gras, Oxford Street is smothered in rainbow flags and decorations to embrace Pride.
 Most locals are open-minded and there are plenty of queer-friendly spots which makes it the perfect place for a gaycation.
-Likewise, gay travellers can feel safe because discrimination based on gender identity, expression or sexual orientation is forbidden.
-For some fun in the sun and a thrilling gay culture, you must pop Sydney on your list.
-Additionally, Melbourne is another extremely accepting gay mecca.
+Additionally, gay travellers can feel safe because discrimination based on gender identity, expression or sexual orientation is forbidden.
+Plus, Melbourne is another extremely accepting gay mecca.

 7. New Zealand

-Yep, your motherland is one of the greatest on earth.
+Indeed, your motherland is one of the greatest on earth.
 You’ll find plenty of great staycations for gay travellers all across the country, while you probably already know of the amazing nightlife in places like Auckland and Wellington.
 Various same-sex couples have said that they feel comfortable and secure living in New Zealand.
-In fact, did you know New Zealand came up with the term ‘Gay/Lesbian Friendly‘ in 1998, which is now used across the globe.
-Indeed, New Zealand makes a great escape for queer foreign folk so you should count yourself lucky you live in such an open society.
+In fact, did you know New Zealand came up with the term ‘Gay/Lesbian Friendly‘ in 1998? which is now used across the globe.
+Certainly, New Zealand makes a great escape for queer foreign folk so you should count yourself lucky you live in such an open society.

 8. Amsterdam, The Netherlands